agajdosi/artificial_suspects/README.md

 ### Architecture

-Frontend is written in SvelteKit and backend is written in Go.
+Frontend is written in SvelteKit, backend is written in Go, data lies in SQLite3 database.
-- only backend calls the LLM services, secrets lies there
+- only backend calls the LLM services, secrets lies in backend SQLite3 database
-- frontend communicates only with backend, no secret keys stored in frontend
+- frontend communicates only with backend, no secret keys are stored in frontend
 - AI model is selected at the start of the game and is used for the whole game

 ### Frontend server